sachagavino/nmgc-2.0/docs/source/basicuse.rst

 ---------------------
 NMGC uses two dimensional modes, called ``0D`` and ``1D``.
 In the ``0D`` mode, the physical model is only composed of one cell, with a single density, temperature, UV flux value, etc. This is a well-suited mode for homogeneous physical environements.
 The ``1D`` mode allows the user to build a more complex physical structure, composed of multiple cells, each of which with a given physical condition.
 This is usually the preferred mode for non-homogeneous models such as protoplanetary disks.
 In general. the users divide their model into a set of multiple ``1D`` simulations (usually referred to as 1D+1 simulations).
 The dimensional mode can be set using the parameter ``structure_type`` in ``parameters.in``.
-Note that the ``1D`` mode is divided into two modes called ``1D_no_diff`` and ``1D_diff``, which depends on whether or not diffusion exists between the neighboring cells.
+Note that the ``1D`` mode is divided into ``1D_no_diff`` and ``1D_diff``, which depends on whether or not diffusion exists between the neighboring cells.

 Grain sizes
 ---------------------
 NMGC also comes with two grain size modes, called multi-grain and single-grain.
-In the single-grain mode, NMGC works exactly like the main version of Nautilus (apart from a bunch of differences that are described in :ref:`chap-input-files`).
+In the single-grain mode, NMGC works exactly like the main version of Nautilus (apart from a bunch of differences that are described in :ref:`chap-particularities`).
 The multi-grain mode, on the other hand, is the main specificity of NMGC.
 If the user uses this mode, then NMGC considers a set of discretized grain populations, each with their own size, density and surface temperature.
 The grain size mode can be set in ``parameters.in``, using the flag ``multi-grain``.
 If ``multi-grain`` is set to ``0``, then the code works in single-grain mode.
 If ``multi-grain`` is set to ``1``, then the code works in multi-grain mode.